lalugofur/Project-Capstone-Bangkit-Academy-2024/README.md

 ### PawPal Android Applications

-The mobile application is made starting with UI/UX designs and a little UX research, then implementing the design results using native Kotlin Android by utilizing supporting libraries such as Retrofit to interact with APIs, ViewModel to maintain stable live data.
+The mobile application is made starting with UI/UX designs and a little UX research, then implementing the design results using native Kotlin Android by utilizing supporting libraries such as Retrofit to interact with APIs, and ViewModel to maintain stable live data.

 ### PawPal Mobile Documentation
 <img src="https://github.com/lalugofur/Project-Capstone-Bangkit-Academy-2024/assets/114993825/016a0205-4ab3-4efe-a96b-12f143439535" alt="Mobile Documentation" style="border: 1px solid #ccc; padding: 5px; width: 300px;">